backpacker69/rnc/0003-peerassets-alias-poid-protocol-specification.md

 ### Alias squatting

-As multiple PeerAssets decks can have the exact same name with the exact same @alias handle, squatting and identity theft is possible due to this.
+As multiple PeerAssets decks can have the exact same name with the exact same @alias handle, alias squatting and identity theft is possible due to this.
 However, no PeerAssets deck will have the same asset_id, so this problem can be circumvented by the original holder publicly stating which deck is actually issued by him.
 Beside, no squatter will be able to use the Twitter, Email or Facebook with the same name as the alias to verify the alias, except their actual owner.
+Future users are advised to do the alias verification manually and save the autohorized decks in the local wallet (local alias address book).

 ## Advantages

 * Improving user experience by providing a way to use human-friendly names (aliases) instead of Peercoin addresses

+* Improved quantum resistance by allowing users to discard key set often and alias the new one without the hastle of having to tell every business partner / transacting peer that address has been changed.

 ## Drawbacks